Are LLMs Reliable Rankers? Rank Manipulation via Two-Stage Token Optimization: Experiments

 All methods are tuned under the same trial budget for the best performance.
 For \ours, we performed a comprehensive grid search on hyperparameters, resulting in the final configuration: in Stage~1, target weight\,=\,300, candidate list size\,=\,512; in Stage~2, target weight\,=\,40, $\beta$\,=\,2.

 \paragraph{Metrics} We evaluate the effectiveness and stealthiness of the adversarial attack using three complementary metrics: \begin{itemize} \item \textbf{Average rank}: For each product, we conduct ten independent trials and report the mean rank to ensure reliable comparison. \item \textbf{Perplexity}: We compute perplexity over the concatenation of the adversarial prompt and the original product description, rather than the prompt alone.
-This reflects the fluency of the final text. \item \textbf{Bad word ratio}: The proportion of flagged or detectable keywords present in the adversarial prompt, serving as an indicator of stealthiness. \end{itemize}
+This reflects the fluency of the final text. \item \textbf{Bad word ratio}: The proportion of flagged or detectable keywords present in the adversarial prompt, serving as an indicator of stealthiness.
+The bad words are shown in Appendix \ref{sec:bad_word}. \end{itemize}